lukes-code/Covid-Dashboard/README.md

 # Corona Dash

+## This repo is no longer supported and should only be used as reference

 This dashboard has been created to provide a clean user interface, were users can search and find stats about the Corona virus (Covid-19) pandemic.

 ### Goals